Join the Great Dane Care Newsletter!

 Note: The cost figures listed in the quotes above were generated using the specifics for our Great Dane and specific location.

-Keep in mind that these cost estimates were based on our own factors such as our Great Dane’s age, health history, and location.
+Keep in mind that these cost estimates were based on our own pets factors, such as our dog’s age, health history, and location, to keep them insured.

-While you can go to any of these providers to get your own quote, let’s talk through some of the factors that influence the cost of pet insurance.
+While you can go to any of these providers to get your own quote, let’s talk through some of the factors that influence the cost of dog insurance.

-How much does pet insurance cost for Great Danes?
+How much does insurance cost for Great Danes?

-While our own testing showed that pet insurance for Great Danes costs approximately $70 per month, there are a number of different factors that can lead to that number going up or down.
+While our own testing showed that insurance for Great Danes costs approximately $70 per month, several factors can lead to that number going up or down.

 Aside from the type of plan that you select i.e. accident only versus accident, illness, and wellness, the largest drivers of the cost will be the age of your Great Dane and where you live.